digital twins

 6. The physical object parameters, processes, or maintenance schedules are adjusted accordingly.

-First introduced in 2002 by professor Michael Grieves as a new approach to managing product life cycle, the concept of digital twins gained traction in many areas including supply chain management, remote equipment diagnostics, predictive maintenance, and more.
-They can serve any phase of product development, from designing to post-production monitoring and servicing.
+First introduced in 2002 by Dr. Michael Grieves as a new approach to managing product life cycle, the concept of digital twins gained traction in many areas, including supply chain management, remote equipment diagnostics, predictive maintenance, and more.
+They can serve any phase of product development, from design to post-production monitoring and servicing.

 Of course, virtual modeling doesn’t work as well for every business.
 Its implementation comes with a hefty price tag and may make little to no economic sense for simple products.
 Virtual models suit complex and large-scale projects and multi-component mechanisms, finding the most successful applications in